 In the recognition phase, participants were shown a shuffled list of 10 previously studied items and 10 foils and asked to rate each item on a six-point Old/New confidence scale.
 Participants responded by pressing a number from 1 to 6 on their keyboard, with 1 representing “Sure New” and 6 representing “Sure Old”.

 Finally, in the source memory retrieval task, participants were cued with the words for 1500 ms, and then indicated the recalled location by a moving the mouse from the starting point in the centre of the circle to a point on the circumference of the response circle.
+Response time was measured from the first movement of the mouse beyond a calibration marker, which was a circle with a radius of 8 pixels in the center of the screen.
+The cursor was required to be centered on this calibration marker to begin each trial.
 There was no time limit on the decision task.
 A schematic for one trial in each of the phases is shown in Figure 3.

-Figure 32
+Figure 3